Robinpig/Note/docs/CS/DB/MySQL/Transaction.md

 ### Transaction Isolation Levels

 #### READ UNCOMMITTED
-Transactions running at the `READ UNCOMMITTED` level **do not issue shared locks to prevent other transactions from modifying data read by the current transaction**. `READ UNCOMMITTED` transactions are also not blocked by exclusive locks that would prevent the current transaction from reading rows that have been modified but not committed by other transactions.
-When this option is set, it is possible to read uncommitted modifications, which are called dirty reads.
-Values in the data can be changed and rows can appear or disappear in the data set before the end of the transaction. **This option has the same effect as setting NOLOCK on all tables in all SELECT statements in a transaction.** This is the least restrictive of the isolation levels.
+Transactions running at the `READ UNCOMMITTED` level **do not issue shared locks to prevent other transactions from modifying data read by the current transaction**. `READ UNCOMMITTED` transactions are also not blocked by exclusive locks that would prevent the current transaction from reading rows that have been modified but not committed by other transactions.  **This option has the same effect as setting NOLOCK on all tables in all SELECT statements in a transaction.**

 #### READ COMMITTED

-Each consistent read, even within the same transaction, sets and reads its own fresh snapshot.
+Each consistent read, even within the same transaction, sets and reads its own **fresh snapshot.**

 **Because gap locking is disabled, `phantom row` problems may occur, as other sessions can insert new rows into the gaps**.